Charles Cameron (magician)

-Charles Wesley Cameron (31 October 1927 – 7 January 2001) was a professional magician who specialised in a style known as bizarre magic.
+Charles Wesley Cameron (31 October 1927 – 7 January 2001) was a professional magician who specialized in a style known as bizarre magic.
 He was born in Edinburgh, Scotland, and has a younger brother.

-He was a magician, and commonly dubbed as the Godfather of Bizarre Magic.
+He was a magician, commonly dubbed as the Godfather of Bizarre Magic.

 Early life

 Born on Halloween, 31 October 1927, Charles took a keen interest in magic from very early on in his life, and started conducting his own experiments at age seven.
 He was educated at Edinburgh's Royal High School and served with the Royal Air Force in the Middle East during World War II.

-His only leaning to convention was when he became an accountant and worked with different commercial outlets throughout Edinburgh including the Sports Council.
+His only leaning to convention was when he became an accountant and worked with different commercial outlets throughout Edinburgh, including the Sports Council.
 His brother George became highly qualified in the insurance field and is a published photographer and cartoonist.

-At one stage in Charles' varied career he studied psychology, but this was not completed due to the need to study medicine and the dissections that this route entailed.
+At one stage in Charles' varied career, he studied psychology, but this was not completed due to the need to study medicine and the dissections that this route entailed.